meng-ma-biomedical-AI/NLP_Medical_Chemical_Classification-fastai/README.md

 The first step was to train a language model via transfer learning from a Wikipedia model to obtain language encodings that include the medical terminology.
 Using these language encodings, the next step was to train a classification model for the relevant chemicals per abstract.

-The project is in the form on a Kubeflow Pipeline using MLRun and Nuclio on the Iguazio Data Platform.
+The project is in the form of a Kubeflow Pipeline using MLRun and Nuclio on the Iguazio Data Platform.
 The pipeline includes:

  1. Loading and sampling a subset of the data
  2. Creating DataBunches for the language and classification model